Cashu-TS - v3.5.0

 • Optional: Playwright browsers for integration tests (npm run test:prepare).

-During the install process husky was installed and setup for pre-commit, pre-push, and commit-msg hooks.
-We also automatically configured your local git config commit.template to use our project's .gitmessage.
+During local install, husky wires up the pre-commit, pre-push, and commit-msg hooks through the prepare script.
+We also configure your local git config commit.template to use the project's .gitmessage.

 This project follows the Conventional Commits specification.
 This is required because it powers our automated versioning and changelog generation.